romans-weapon/spear-framework/README.md

 # Introduction

-Spear Framework provides the developers thae ability to write connectors (ETL/ELT jobs) from a source to a target,applying business logic/transformations over the soure data and writing it to the corresponding destination with very minimal code.
+Spear Framework provides the developers thae ability to write connectors (ETL/ELT jobs) from various source/s to target/s,applying business logic/transformations over the soure data and writing it to the corresponding destination with very minimal code.

 ![image](https://user-images.githubusercontent.com/59328701/120106134-84507100-c179-11eb-9624-7a1504c8a083.png)

 # Design and Code Quality

 ![image](https://user-images.githubusercontent.com/59328701/120107447-aac4db00-c17e-11eb-815e-ff18381767ab.png)

+More inforrmation about the code quality of the framework is available [here](https://frontend.code-inspector.com/public/project/23492/spear-framework/dashboard).

 # Getting Started with Spear